MaitridC/Vector_Database/README.md

 SQuAD Vector Database Project

-This project demonstrates a simple but powerful application of a vector database for semantic search.
+This project demonstrates a powerful application of a vector database for semantic search.
 The system uses a subset of the SQuAD (Stanford Question Answering Dataset) and a pre-trained model to create a vector-based index, allowing for highly relevant search results based on the meaning of the text, not just keywords.

 ***************************************************************************************************************************************************************************************************************************************************************************************************